grain-lang/grain/docs/contributor/compiler_walkthrough.md

 ## Parsing

 After the program has been tokenized, we move to the [parsing](https://en.wikipedia.org/wiki/Parsing) stage.
-The goal of parsing is to take our lexed tokens and convert them into an [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree), or AST.
-An AST is a more contextual representation of the given program structure in a format that is easier to programmatically analyze and understand compared to individual tokens.
-For example, operator precedence isn't very clear in a tokenized program as from the list of tokens `1`, `+`, `2`, `*`, `3` it's unclear that the multiplication is performed first.
-In reality, the `+` and `*` operators only works on two operands at once, so after parsing, we end up with a tree that looks like this:
+The goal of parsing is to convert our lexed tokens to an [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree), or AST.
+An AST is a more contextual representation of the given program structure in a format that is easier to analyze and understand compared to individual tokens.
+For example, operator precedence isn't very clear in a tokenized program.
+For the list of tokens `` `1`, `+`, `2`, `*`, `3` ``, it's unclear that the multiplication should happen first.
+After parsing, we end up with a tree that looks like this:

 ```plaintext
      times